stepanataccolade/docsv2/sources/continuous_integration/advanced_options/byon_overview.md

 ---

 ## Configuring BYOH
-To set up your BYOH for your subscription, go to Subscription settings section explaining how to configure your subscription to use your own build infrastructure **UpdateLink** to learn more.
+To set up your BYOH for your subscription, go to [Subscription settings section explaining how to configure your subscription to use your own build infrastructure](/navigating_ui/subscriptions_settings/#nodes) to learn more.

 ---